Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-In this section, we present a retrieval scheme for the AWGN MAC channel without fading.
-That is, as mentioned in Section \ref{sec-system model}, we assume that $h_k=1$ for $k=1,...,N$ resulting with the following received signal at the user,
+In this section, we present a retrieval scheme for the AWGN MAC without fading.
+As mentioned in Section \ref{sec-system model}, we assume that $h_k=1$ for $k=1,...,N$ resulting in the following received signal at the user,

-Note that $t$ is the total number of servers that receive a quarey and transmitted an answer, as the retrieval scheme may not need all servers.
-For example, in \cite{banawan2019noisy}, the capacity of the MAC-PIR was achieved by only using 2 servers out of the possible $N$.
-This is since in the additive modulo-2 MAC, the transmissions of the servers result in a single bit which then can be flipped with probability $q$.
-Thus, the additive modulo-2 MAC is equivalent to a Point to Point (P2P) Binary Symmetric Channel (BSC(q)) with capacity $1-H(q)$ between a single server and the user.
-This essentially means that the PIR rate in \cite[Theorem 3]{banawan2019noisy} is optimal since the capacity of the P2P channel and the modulo-2 MAC channel are equal and therefore the privacy is attained for "free".
+where $\mathbbm{1}_k$ equals $1$ if server $k$ is transmitting and $0$ otherwise, as the retrieval scheme may not need all servers.
+For example, in \cite{banawan2019noisy}, the capacity of the MAC-PIR was achieved by using only 2 servers out of the possible $N$.
+This is because in the additive modulo-2 MAC, the transmissions of all servers result in a single bit which can then be flipped with probability $q$.
+Thus, the sum capacity of the additive modulo-2 MAC is equal to the capacity of a Point to Point Binary Symmetric Channel (BSC(q)), which is $1-H(q)$.
+As a result, the PIR rate in \cite[Theorem 3]{banawan2019noisy} is optimal, and the privacy is attained for "free".
 However, this is not the case in the AWGN MAC, as will be shown below.
-In fact, the more servers used, the higher is the PIR rate that can be attained.
+In fact, the PIR rate is an increasing function of the number of servers.
+Furthermore, when we consider fading channels in Section \ref{sec-Joint PIR scheme for the block-fading AWGN - MAC}, we will see that letting all servers transmit is not necessarily optimal.

 We start our analysis by providing a PIR achievability result using separation between the PIR scheme and the channel coding scheme.
 This achievable PIR rate will constitute a lower bound in later comparison.

-\subsection{An Achievable PIR scheme by separation}
+\subsection{An Achievable PIR Scheme by Separation}

 The PIR scheme presented in \cite{sun2017capacity} requires $N$ noiseless orthogonal channels between the servers and the user.
 Thus, by using a MAC capacity-achieving code, with which each server encodes his $d$ symbols, one virtually creates such a setting.
-Specifically, each server transmits a codeword of length $n$ (channel uses), the user receives the mixed noisy signal and decodes each server's answer from it.
-The PIR rate is thus given by,
+This is the essence of a separation scheme.
+Specifically, each server transmits a codeword of length $n$ (channel uses), the user receives the mixed noisy signal and decodes \emph{each server's answer from it}.
+Thus, the user receives $D=Nd\log{p}$ bits with a sum-rate of $R_{SR}^s= \frac{Nd\log{p}}{n}=\frac{D}{n}$ which can be arbitrarily close to the MAC sum-capacity, $C_{SR}$, as $n$ grows.
+Accordingly, the PIR rate (in bits per channel use) can be upper bounded by,